apache/buildstream/doc/source/main_glossary.rst

        Artifacts can be built from :term:`Sources <Source>`, or pulled from a :term:`Remote Cache <Remote Cache>`, if available.

+   Artifact name
+       The :ref:`name of an artifact <artifact_names>`, which can be used in various commands to operate directly on artifacts, without requiring the use of a :term:`Project`.

    Cache
        BuildStream leverages various caching techniques in order to avoid